ab93/Text-Summarization/README.md

 <h2> Evaluation </h2>
 <p align="justify">
 Since our data doesn't contain human annoted summaries, we have implemented the standard TextRank algorithm for reference.
-We compare our output with the reference output using ROGUE software.
+We compare our output with the reference output using ROUGE software.
 For the headline generation task, we have 322 instances of text with headlines to compare with.
 </p>